 - Easy recipe and quick as well!

-- Perfect for a meal-prep – make them ahead and store in the freezer until ready to use.
+- Perfect for meal prep – make them ahead and store in the freezer until ready to use.

 - They are shallow fried – which means you don’t use a lot of oil, but still get nice crispy polenta fries.